 “Light–dark test as a screening method allowed identification of clusters of animals with a different baseline anxiety profile”

 The study’s press release provided further details such as:

 “Here again, in experiments relevant to humans, we saw the same window of plasticity, with the same up-then-down fluctuations in mGlu2 and P300 in the hippocampus, Nasca says.
 This result suggests we can take advantage of these windows of plasticity through treatments, including the next generation of drugs, such as acetyl carnitine, that target mGlu2—not to ‘roll back the clock’ but rather to change the trajectory of such brain plasticity toward more positive directions.”

 I disagree with the authoring researchers’ extrapolation of these rodent findings to humans, which seemed to favor chemical intervention.
-I don’t have problems with L-acetyl carnitine, but for humans, causes of stress should be removed or otherwise addressed.
+Causes of human stress should be removed or otherwise addressed.

 I hope that the study’s “familiar stress” findings won’t be use to attempt to justify potentially harmful practices such as Critical Incident Stress Debriefing, which mandatorily guides people to process recent trauma.
 Instead, An interview with Dr. Rachel Yehuda on biological and conscious responses to stress made a point about “windows of plasticity” that’s relevant to who we are as feeling human beings:

 “What I hear from trauma survivors — what I’m always struck with is how upsetting it is when other people don’t help, or don’t acknowledge, or respond very poorly to needs or distress.”

 http://www.pnas.org/content/112/48/14960.full “Stress dynamically regulates behavior and glutamatergic gene expression in hippocampus by opening a window of epigenetic plasticity”